parrt/msds501/notes/reading-code.md

 This is what we do when reading sentences in a foreign language.
 For example, my French is pretty bad so, when reading a French sentence, I have to consciously ask *who is doing what to whom*.
 In practice, that means identifying the subject, the verb, and the object.
 From these key elements, I try to imagine the thought patterns in the mind of the author.
 I am essentially trying to reverse the process followed by the author.

 In the programming world, the process goes like this: The code author might have thought "*convert prices to a new list by dividing by 2*", which they converted to "map" pseudocode and finally to a Python `for` loop.
 When reading that loop code, our job is to reverse the process and imagine the original goal of the author.
+We are not trying to figure out the emergent behavior of the code by simulating it in our heads or on paper; rather we are looking for patterns that tell us what high-level operations are being performed.

 That's why you should emphasize clarity when writing code, so that reading the code more easily leads the reader to your intentions.
 There is an excellent quote (by [John F. Woods](https://groups.google.com/forum/#!msg/comp.lang.c++/rYCO5yn4lXw/oITtSkZOtoUJ) I think) that summarizes things well: